Nethereum/Unity3dSampleTemplate/README.md

 # Unity3d Simple Sample Net472

-Simple sample for Unity3d development using Net472 (upgraded now from Net461), it includes all the DLLs required in the asset folder.
+Simple sample for Unity3d development using Net472 (upgraded now from Net461), it includes all the DLLs in the asset folder.

+Note: You may not need some of them so you can remove them (like Besu, Geth, HdWallet, NBitcoin, etc), depending on your needs.

 The Unity Version used is 2020.3.15f LTS

 Dlls: Nethereum, dependencies (BouncyCastle..) and System.Numerics.